cloudmesh-community/book/chapters/case/case.md

 * <https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=9048>

-We also previously indicated that the width of the mounting holes on a PI is about 7 spaces wide, making it possible to create a lego technic case.
+We also previously indicated that the width of the mounting holes on a Pi is about 7 spaces wide, making it possible to create a lego technic case.